danilovilhena/danilovilhena/README.md

 * ⚡️ I'm focused on performance, usability and accessibility
 * 🎓 I'm finishing Computer Science in June 2023
-* 🌱 I’m currently learning Next.js and Machine Learning
+* 🌱 I’m currently learning Next.js
 * 💬 Ask me about web accessibility, Angular or Vue.js
 * 📫 How to reach me: danilo.vilhena@gmail.com